StartIndustry Starter Kits

 ContentsForm Your BusinessDevelop an Alternate Name (DBA)Obtain anEmployer Identification Number from the IRSRegister for NJ Tax and Employer Purposes

 ContentsRunning a Business with Operations in New JerseyRunning a Business with Employees in New JerseyRunning a Business that Only Sells Goods and Services in New JerseyRunning a Business Seeking to Contract with New Jersey Government

-If you have an out-of-state business that did not originally form and register in New Jersey, registration may now be required.
-Identify which scenario below applies to your business and follow the necessary steps to complete registration.
+Registration may be required if you have an out-of-state business that did not originally form and register in New Jersey.
+Choose which scenario below applies to your business and follow the necessary steps to complete registration.

 - You ONLY have employees in New Jersey

 - You ONLY sell goods in New Jersey

 - You are seeking to contract with the New Jersey government (including but not limited to State, County, Municipal, School District, etc.)

 Running a Business with Operations in New Jersey